ddhartma/Practical-Statistics/README.md

     - <img src="https://render.githubusercontent.com/render/math?math=H_{1}: \mu_{1} \neq \mu_{2}" width="200px">

-- ***Decisions you can take***:
-    - ***accept*** the null hypothesis.
-To accept the null means that there isn’t enough data to support the change or the innovation brought by the alternative.
-    - ***reject*** the null hypothesis.
-To reject the null means that there is enough statistical evidence that the status-quo is not representative of the truth.

-    ![image29]

-    Different ways of reporting the result:

-    ***Accept***:
-    - At x% significance, we accept the null hypothesis
-    - At x% significance, A is not significantly different from B
-    - At x% significance, there is not enough statistical evidence that…
-    - At x% significance, we cannot reject the null hypothesis

-    ***Reject***:
-    - At x% significance, we reject the null hypothesis
-    - At x% significance, A is significantly different from B
-    - At x% significance, there is enough statistical evidence…
-    - At x% significance, we cannot say that *restate the null*

 - ***Level of significance***: The probability of rejecting a null hypothesis that is true; the probability of making this error.